 Portable hard drives are really worth it when it comes to the amount of information they can store.
-Some travelers swear by them.
 If you’re out there taking lots and lots of photos, or you’re taking them in RAW format because you want to get processing back in the electronic darkroom, then portable hard drives defiantly have space.

 But they’re big, they’re heavy, and they don’t like being thrown about.
 If one lands in a slightly awkward position, you’re likely to find yourself with zero data.
 Whilst there are a few ways to recover the data after this happens, it can be incredibly expensive and very unreliable.